srikailash/srikailash.github.io/_posts/2021-01-10-A-social-app-we-created.md

 That's for userflow.
 I would love to hear stories about making new friends or finding a new interest through Leet.
 Among other things, this has taught me how much it takes to take a product to the finish line.<br>

-Kudos to Gautham for all the amazing designs, work of art :).
+Kudos to Gautham for all the amazing designs, definitely a work of art :).
 Happy to have worked with him after years and apparently he is much better at this than chemistry titrations :p.
-Big thanks to Awni for working on the frontend flutter part and everyone that helped with initial feedback.
-I worked on the backend.
+Big thanks to Awni for all the flutter code and everyone that helped with initial feedback.
+I took care of the backend.

 I will share the apk if you would like to give it a try.
-We are still working on refining the application, any feedback is welcome!
+We are still on refining the application, any feedback is welcome!